ECE/MAE 415 Global Positioning System Theory and Design

 Course Details

-ECE 415 is appropriate for juniors, seniors, or graduate students interested in GPS, GPS receivers, and applications of GPS.
-The course consists of lectures and 8 labs during the first 9 weeks.
-Laboratories will use the Zarlink/Plessey GPS Builder receiver and will in part "reverse engineer" the receiver.
-During the last weeks, students will choose a topic for the final design project.
-A variety of GPS receivers, differential receivers, and simulators are available for the projects.
+ECE 4150 is appropriate for juniors, seniors, or graduate students interested in GPS, GPS receivers, and applications of GPS.
+The course consists of lectures and 8 labs during the first 9 weeks of the semester.
+Laboratories will use a receiver developed in part by the GPSL.
+During the last weeks of the semester students will choose a topic for the final design project.
+A variety of GPS receivers, differential receivers, and simulators are available for this project.

 Labs will make extensive use of MATLAB and experience with MATLAB is helpful (though not a prerequisite).
-Handouts will be given during lecture.
-These consist of text sections covering the week's lecture, homework problems, lab exercises, and analysis.
+Course notes and labs are available for purchase from the campus book store (hopefully at negligible cost).
+These consist of text sections covering the week's lectures, homework problems, lab exercises, and analysis.
 MATLAB templates will be provided online for the labs.
 In these templates, lines of code will be filled in with material from the readings and lectures.

 Course Scheduling

-ECE 415 is offered every Fall semester at Cornell University.
+ECE 4150 is offered every Fall semester at Cornell University.
 The lectures are every Tuesday and Thursday from 1010 to 1115.
 Labs are offered Tuesday through Friday from 1400 to 1630.
-For more information, please contact Dr. Paul Kintner.
+For more information, please contact Dr. Mark Psiaki.

 Equipment - Receivers